Azeved00/ConnectFourAI/README.md

+# Connect Four AI
+Built in C++ using only STL

+Hope you enjoy the game,
+Have fun

+---

+# Running the program

+Compile: `g++ -o driver.out driver.cpp`

+Execute: `./driver`

+After running the compiled file all that is left is to follow the instrucions on the terminal.

+# Tested With
-g++ version 11.2.0
+- g++ version 11.2.0
-linux distro :arch linux x86_64 kernel       : 5.16.15-arch1-1
+- linux distro :arch linux x86_64

-Para compilar: g++ -o driver driver.cpp

-Para executar: ./driver

-Depois de iniciar o executavel, basta apenas ler o que é escrito no terminal.

-Espero que gostem do nosso jogo,
-Divirtam -se.
+- kernel       : 5.16.15-arch1-1